 Where to Stay in Raleigh

-If you don’t care for big name hotels and prefer to stay like a local, you’re in luck.
+If you don’t care for big-name hotels and prefer to stay like a local, you’re in luck.
 Raleigh has had a boutique hotel renaissance, with plenty of options to choose from.

 Guest House Raleigh– The city’s first boutique hotel opened in 2018 in a historic home with eight rooms.
-There is miniamlist but stylish decor.
+There is minimal but stylish decor.
 It’s conveniently located near the food hall.
 420 South Bloodworth Street

 The Longleaf Hotel– The midcentury modern motel was converted into a stylish property in the heart of downtown.
-It’s named for the longleaf pine trees of the Piedmont and has 56 rooms as well as an onsite lounge.
+It’s named for the longleaf pine trees of the Piedmont and has 56 rooms as well as an on-site lounge.
 300 North Dawson Street

-The StateView Hotel– The Autograph Collection property on Lake Raleigh is close to the state farmer’s market and North Carolina State University.
+The StateView Hotel– The Autograph Collection property on Lake Raleigh is close to the State Farmers’ Market and North Carolina State University.
 The hotel has an outdoor pool and fitness center.
 2451 Alumni Drive

-Booking.comPIN IT
+PIN IT

 What an amazing guide!
 I live in Raleigh and this made it so simple